preemptive/jsdefender-samples/Ionic/Ionic5React17/protected/README.md

 7. Run the `npx cap sync ios` command for running Android build.

 ## Commands
-1. `npm run start:browser:dev` to run the build in Dev mode.
+1. `npm run start:browser:dev` to run the app in Dev mode in the browser.
-2. `npm run start:browser:prod` to build in Prod mode.
+2. `npm run start:browser:prod` to run the app in Prod mode in the browser.
 3. `npm run build:android` to run the build for Android.
 4. `npm run build:ios` to run the build for iOS.